 8. Resignation by Foster Carers

 A foster carer may give written notice at any time of their wish to resign from the role.
 Once written notice has been given, their approval will automatically be terminated 28 days after receipt of the notice.
 The foster carer cannot withdraw their notice once it has been received, nor can the Agency Decision Maker decline to accept the resignation.
 Should a foster carer who has resigned subsequently wish to foster again, they will need to be assessed under the procedure for Assessment and Approvals of Foster Carers Procedure.

-There is no requirement for the fostering panel to be notified of resignations.
-However the panel may find it helpful to be advised, as part of its monitoring role.
+Fostering Panel will be notified of Resignations.

 Copyright© signisgroup